Can Physiotherapy Treat Headaches?

 Many people who suffer from migraines will experience an ‘aura’ this may include visual changes, sense of smell or other sensory alterations signalling the onset of a migraine.
 There are many potential triggers for migraines including stress, certain foods, some medications, changes in sleep patterns, hormonal changes (such as menstruation) and tension in the neck.

-It is important to have your migraine checked by our Physiotherapist as Physiotherapy has been shown to help reduce the severity and frequency of migraine attacks.
-Our Physiotherapist Rochelle Vujcich-Harris will also conduct an extensive history, physical and neurological examination to help determine the trigger of your migraines and rule out more severe causes.
+It is important to have your migraine checked by our experienced Physiotherapists as Physiotherapy has been shown to help reduce the severity and frequency of migraine attacks.
+Our Physiotherapists will also conduct an extensive history, physical and neurological examination to help determine the trigger of your migraines and rule out more severe causes.

-True migraine sufferers have a bad neck and hypoglycemia.
+True migraine sufferers often have a combination of a bad neck and hypoglycemia.
 The neck can be treated with manual therapies (MT), laser acupuncture (LA), transcutaneous (non-needles) electro-acupuncture (TCEA) and soft tissue massage (STM) while the hypoglycemia is addressed with dietary modifications, LA and TCEA to change hypoglycemic episodes.

 Make an appointment at Physiotherapist Melbourne or call us on (03) 9380 5434.